Demystifying Business Automation - Interview with Craig Pellett, CEO of Streamline

 Recognise that automation is a topic that will have to be looked at.
 It’s not a case of if, but when.
 Putting it off is just delaying the inevitable.
 Now, automation won’t be appropriate for every single business, but if it’s been five years since you’ve had a look at the processes underlying your business, that’s the appropriate place to start.
 That review doesn’t have to be complicated.
 That’s my advice: just get started.
 Ask some questions.

-Ashley Harder is the Brand and Communication Manager at Sharp New Zealand.
+Ashley Harder is the Brand and Communications Manager at Sharp New Zealand.
 She spent several years in Central London marketing commercial property before moving to New Zealand and into the exciting world of technology.
 Her passion is affecting strategic change for businesses through collaboration and smart tech.
-Ash lives in Auckland with her husband and three cats, who she likes very very much
+Ash lives in Auckland with her husband and four cats, who she likes very very much